chasingmaxwell/drupal-schematic/README.md

 - `development.make` is used in development builds and includes `common.make`.

-### FAQs
+## FAQs

 1. __How do I add a contrib module?__ Add the module to your make file AND the master_modules array in settings.php.
 Both of these steps are required to add and enable a new module.

 2. __How do I add a custom module?__ Include your custom module in sites/all/modules/custom AND add the module name to the master_modules array in settings.php.

+## Similar projects

+- [grunt-drupal-tasks](https://github.com/phase2/grunt-drupal-tasks) is a set of
+  grunt tasks for Drupal which include tasks for building with drush make.